-Florence death toll at 14, including 2 from carbon monoxide
+Florence death toll at 15, including 2 from carbon monoxide

-The death toll attributed to Florence stands at 14, including 10 in North Carolina and four in South Carolina.
+The death toll attributed to Florence stands at 15, including 10 in North Carolina and five in South Carolina.

+—A driver died Sunday when a pickup truck struck an overpass support beam in Kershaw County, South Carolina, state troopers said.

 —23-year-old Michael Dalton Prince died Sunday after the truck he was riding in lost control on a flooded two-lane road in Georgetown County, South Carolina, said Coroner Kenny Johnson.
 The driver and another passenger escaped after the truck landed upside down in a flooded ditch.